v3ceban/git-conflict.nvim/README.md

 > [!NOTE]
 > This is a fork of [akinsho/git-conflict.nvim](https://github.com/akinsho/git-conflict.nvim).
-Since the original repository hasn't been updated in a while, I decided to fork it in order to "merge" a few good PRs and add some updates myself.
+Since the original repository hasn't been updated in a while, I decided to fork it in order to "merge" a few good PRs and add some updates myself (including personal nit-picks).
 Mainly, to make it compatible with new NeoVim APIs and Lua standards.
 Thanks to the following PRs in the original repo for their code and inspiration:
 >
 > - [#106](https://github.com/akinsho/git-conflict.nvim/pull/106)
 > - [#108](https://github.com/akinsho/git-conflict.nvim/pull/108)